xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

     </dd>
   </dl>

-  Each modifier defines a _mapping_ to one or multiple _real_ modifier.
-Real modifiers map to themselves.
+  Each modifier has an associated [encoding][modifier encoding].
+In keymaps compatible with X11, the encoding can be interpreted as a _mapping_ to one or multiple _real_ modifier.
+Real modifiers map to themselves: they are [canonical modifiers][canonical modifier].
+See the “@ref modifiers-encoding ""” section for further information.

   The following table lists the
   <a name="usual-modifiers">usual modifiers</a>